GerardGascon/Controller-Cursor/README.md

 ## TODO

-- [ ] Make the entire window click-through
+- [x] Make the entire window click-through
-- [ ] Add support to other platforms
+- [ ] Add support to all platforms
+  - [x] Windows
+  - [ ] Mac
+  - [ ] Linux
+- [ ] Add ability to retry connection when the joycon is disconnected
+- [ ] Log status information when no joycon connected on build